 Q: How do I request a CRD from my IRA?

-The IRS may provide additional guidance regarding how to report these distributions on your taxes.
-Refer to your financial advisor or tax advisor for additional information.
+The IRS has provided additional guidance on how to report these distributions on your taxes.
+Refer to your financial professional or tax advisor for additional information.

 Q: If I take a CRD from a SIMPLE IRA during the first two years, is the 25% early distribution penalty waived?

 A: Yes, CRDs are not subject to an early distribution penalty.
-If you need assistance determining if you’re eligible to take a CRD, consult your financial advisor or tax advisor.
+If you need assistance determining if you’re eligible to take a CRD, consult your financial professional or tax advisor.